SayedNadim/Global-and-Local-Attention-Based-Free-Form-Image-Inpainting/README.md

 ### How to test
 - Modify "test_single.py" as per need and run.
-- I will upload bulk test code soon.
+- Bulk testing code will be uploaded soon.
 - Pretrained models will be uploaded soon.

 ### Some Results